 Established brands might have the budget, but startups have the creativity.
 Use it.
 Find forums, social groups, and other niche spots that big brands overlook.

 Participate in trending discussions, add value, and make yourself known.
-You don’t need a big budget to launch a campaign that gets people talking—you need smart, engaging tactics that make people notice you.
+You don’t need a big budget to launch a campaign that gets people talking, you need smart, engaging tactics that make people notice you.

-Guerrilla Tactics: Getting Links When You Have No Budget
+How To Get Links When You Have No Budget

 For startups without a link-building budget, guerrilla tactics can be a game-changer.
 These unconventional strategies focus on using creativity, hustle, and resourcefulness to secure valuable backlinks without spending a dime.